vibha-h/Movwe/README.md

     5. In VSCode terminal run 'flutter clean'
     6. Run 'flutter pub get'
     7. Run 'flutter run'
-    8. IMPORTANT: Select Windows (app is currently only supported on Windows emulator)
+    8. IMPORTANT: Select Windows emulator
     9. The application will open in a separate window